charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_class_roles.md

 But what is a machine tool and a GUI_role ?

 These are compensation in term of GUI, of such different visions.
 The GUI_role is the more classical view, of a graphical interface.
 A button is a component, or a control, of a window, and the whole is a graphical interface.
 Yeah.
-But some people could see that it is quite an emulation of a real-world machine- tool, with buttons, displays, and so on.
+But some people could see that it is quite an emulation of a real-world machine tool, with buttons, displays, and so on.
 So the window is viewed like a real-world machine tool, nothing more.
 So the abstraction becomes more direct and imaginative.
 When we execute a graphical application, it is just as if we had obtained a specialized machine tool, to do a particular work.
 Notice that much metaphors used in graphical interfaces, like buttons, or window, suit well to this vision.

 Remember that indicating the roles are not mandatory in simol.
 We could just specify the class role, "simu_real_world_obj", and nothing more.
 It's enough, if we want.